Fermat-ORG/media-kit/README.md

+![alt text](https://github.com/bitDubai/media-kit/blob/master/FULL%20COLOR%20LOGO/logo_fermat_2.png "Fermat Logo")

 # Fermat Brand Media-kit
-<br><br>
-![alt text](https://github.com/bitDubai/media-kit/blob/master/FULL%20COLOR%20LOGO/logo_fermat_2.png "Fermat Logo")

 ###### These graphics are intended to be used to preserve the image of Fermat to be mentioned in a blog or in print.
 Do not use other artwork from our site without authorization or imply sponsorship, endorsement, or false association with Fermat.

 <br><br>